-- Limited spatial-frequency response. - Mechanical complexity replaces electronic complexity. - Susceptibility to instrumental drifts in gain and noise don't have the correlation advantage of interferometers. - Interferometers can in principle give high sensitivity and large total collecting area (SKA). - Aperture synthesis imaging is a form of multi-beaming arguably obtaining more information from the radiation falling on a telescope than is possible with a single dish.
+- Limited spatial-frequency response. - Mechanical complexity often replaces electronic complexity. - Susceptibility to instrumental drifts in gain and noise don't have the correlation advantage of interferometers. - Interferometers can in principle give high sensitivity and large total collecting area (e.g. SKA). - Aperture synthesis imaging is a form of multi-beaming arguably obtaining more information from the radiation falling on a telescope than is possible with a single dish.

-Things Single-Dish Do Well
+Things Single-Dishes Do Well

-• Pulsar searches (~2600 known radio pulsar; the vast majority found with single dishes.)
+• Pulsar searches (~3200 known radio pulsar; the vast majority found with single dishes.)